ramsey/uuid/docs/database.rst

 Among these are whether to store the string representation or bytes and whether the UUID column should be treated as a primary key.
-We'll discuss a few of these approaches here, but the final decision on how to use UUIDs in a database is up to you, since your needs will be different from those of others.
+We'll discuss a few of these approaches here, but the final decision on how to use UUIDs in a database is up to you since your needs will be different from those of others.

 .. note::